Ordesa y Monte Perdido National Park

 It has been included since 1997 by UNESCO in the Biosphere Reserve of Ordesa-Viñamala.
 In the same year it was included in the cross-border Pyrénées - Mont Perdu World Heritage Site because of its spectacular geologic landforms.

 Geology

 The national park was created to protect the high mountain topography of Monte Perdido and the Pyrenees.
 The region is dominated by limestone, with karst formations such as karren, sinkholes, and caves.
 The limestone originated from the Cretaceous and Eocene periods.
 Tectonic uplift has created deep canyons, and, during the Quaternary, repeated glaciations carved cirques and large U-shaped valleys.

 Climate

-In general, the climate is typically Pyrenean, although the difference in altitude that goes from 750 meters at the entrance of the Añisclo canyon to 3,355 meters at Monte Perdido and the original orientation of each valley, means that there is an enormous climatic variety that It should be noted: the large variations in humidity and temperature between day and night.
+The climate is typically Pyrenean.
+The difference in altitude from 750 meters at the entrance of the Añisclo canyon to 3,355 meters at Monte Perdido, and the orientation of each valley, results in large variations in humidity and temperature between day and night.
 Thermal inversions that are reflected in the distribution of vegetation floors.
-Variable regime of valley and mountain winds.
+There is a variable regime of valley and mountain winds.